Air Riderz in Vaughn: Where Your Little Ninjas Meet Trampolines

-I’m not sure if I’m writing this to encourage parents to bring their kids to Air Riderz or vice versa.
+I’m not sure if I’m writing this to recommend Air Riderz for kids or for the grownups.
 While my kids and their friends had a blast here, so did my husband and I. How could you not be entertained when the gym is filled with trampolines, climbing walls, a nerve-wracking pole walk, a ninja obstacle course and a giant stunt bag?

 The Climbing Options

 We arrived early, which seems to be the key to all these indoor play places.
 To make sure everyone gets a turn at trying all the vertical challenges (the Rubix Cube wall, Face-Off climbing wall and their pole walk), Air Riderz has a policy that states you only have one chance to climb to your heart’s content.
 They’re big on safety here, so you do have to wait for a staff member to assist you in clipping in and out of each place you want to climb.